 A student will be awarded M.Sc.
 (Maths/Physics/Chemistry) if he/she successfully completes the total number of academic credits prescribed for a relevant regular degree which is 90 (Tables 9b and 9c).

 TABLE 9b COURSES & CREDIT DISTRIBUTION FOR M. Sc.
 (Mathematics) PROGRAM

 Classification No. of Credits

 Programme Core 68

-Soft core-I 11
+Professional Elective-I 11

-Soft core-II 11
+Professional Elective-II 11

 Total 90

 TABLE 9c COURSES & CREDIT DISTRIBUTION FOR M. Sc.
 (Physics / Chemistry) PROGRAM